jrolfe777/personal-finance-starter/docs/workshop.md

 ### Step 6: Validate and Identify Issues

-After the AI has implemented the feature, the developer's role shifts to that of a senior reviewer and quality assurance lead.
-We use our test plan from Step 5 to validate the implementation.
+After the AI has implemented the feature, the developer's role shifts to that of a senior reviewer.
+Is everytihng working?
+Are improvements needed to the structure of the code to improve performance or maintainability?

 **Action:** Manually walk through the test cases defined in `docs/debt-calculator-tests.md`.
 You will likely find that some functionality is missing or incorrect.
 As you refine, follow the same basic process.
 (1) Update the PRD and/or the technical plan if you are changing the way the feature works, (2) Update the tests if they are incomplete or did not catch the issue you identified, and (3) Update the implementation so that the tests succeed.